How to apply “release early, release often” to build a better brand

 The worlds of marketing and brand development are no different.
-In today’s fast-moving tech industry, marketers and strategists are taking a page out of the dev team’s playbook, applying more agile methods to creating brand messaging and visual identities.
+In today’s tech industry, marketers and strategists are taking a page out of the dev team’s playbook, applying more agile methods to creating brand messaging and visual identities.

 Why?
-For the same reasons cathedral-style development is no longer the best way to build apps: it’s too isolated, too slow, and too disconnected from the reality of how the rest of the world works.
+For the same reasons cathedral-style development is no longer the best way to build apps: It’s too isolated, too slow, and too disconnected from the reality of how the rest of the world works.

 Fans of the TV series Mad Men will be familiar with how marketing used to be done, especially within an agency.
-Marketing messages—taglines, slogans, jingles, and the like—developed by creative powerhouses with a unique gift they (and only they) seemed to truly understand.
+Marketing messages—taglines, slogans, jingles, and the like—developed by creative powerhouses with a unique gift they (and only they) seemed to understand.

 A typical project would go something like this:

 - The client hires the agency.
-Much excitement as the journey sets off; after a very brief introductory meeting, the client sends along a few existing materials.
+Much excitement as the journey sets off.
+After a very brief introductory meeting, the client sends along a few existing materials.

 - The agency retreats to its creative confines to wait for divine inspiration to strike.